 Patagonia Cragsmith Pack 32L

-This crag pack’s versatile design allows easy access through the top or back panel, which opens wide to reveal contents.
+This crag pack’s versatile design allows easy access through the top or back panel.

 - Bomber nylon with ample foam padding throughout ensures your gear is protected from all angles